cutterkom/storyteller/README.md

 * Options page to set fonts

 ## Technical Stuff
 Storyteller is built on WordPress.
 It is integrated as a theme, but it does far more than just changing a website's design.
 It simplifies the WordPress backend, too, in order to offer a simple and hopefully mostly self-explaining interface.
-It uses [FitVids.js](https://github.com/davatron5000/FitVids.js) and [Backstretch.js](https://github.com/srobbin/jquery-backstretch) for full screen images and videos.
+It uses [FitVids.js](https://github.com/davatron5000/FitVids.js) and [Backstretch.js](https://github.com/srobbin/jquery-backstretch) for full screen images and videos. [_s](https://github.com/Automattic/_s) is used as a starting point.

 ## To do